 This 16 step guide to starting a podcast ought to give you everything you could possibly need to get started.

-Disclosure: Some of the links below are affiliate links and I earn a commission if you purchase something using those links (at no additional cost to you).
-These are simply links to some of the best podcasting software, tech and resources that I recommend.
-You can find my affiliate disclosure in my footer below.
+Disclosure: Some of the links below are affiliate links and I may earn a commission if you purchase something using those links (at no additional cost to you).

 1. Figuring out your podcast’s target audience